 Key Locations: Worldwide operations; in the U.S., R&D facilities in Wilmington, DE and Philadelphia, PA; manufacturing plants in Iowa, New York and Pennsylvania.
 Customer service and warehousing in Asia, Europe and North America.

-On the inkjet side, DuPont Digital Printing is the leading digital ink manufacturer worldwide for desktop printers, supplying many of the leading home printer OEMs.
-The company also has a strong position in textile ink jet printing markets, where the company developed its DuPont Artistri product portfolio, a fully integrated, production capable digital printing system complete with equipment, software and ink.
-The inks come in pigment, acid dye, disperse dye or reactive dye.
+DuPont Digital Printing is the leader in ink manufacturing worldwide for desktop printers, supplying many of the leading home printer OEMs.
+The company also is active in textile inkjet printing; its DuPont Artistri product portfolio, a fully integrated digital printing system complete with equipment, software and ink.
+The inks range from pigment, acid dye, disperse dye or reactive dye.

-The DuPont Artistri systems are utilized for a variety of applications, including printed textiles, accessories, apparel, home furnishings, gaming table covers, flags and banners, soft signage and trade show displays.
-The company uses a worldwide distributor network.
+The DuPont Artistri systems are used in a range of applications, including printed textiles, apparel, home furnishings, gaming table covers, flags and banners, soft signage and trade show displays.

 Wikoff Color Corporation